JonasAlfredsson/docker-nginx-certbot/README.md

 # Acknowledgments and Thanks

-This container requests SSL certificates from
-[Let's Encrypt](https://letsencrypt.org/), with the help of their [*certbot*](https://github.com/certbot/certbot) script, which they provide for the absolutely bargain price of free!
-If you like what they do, please [donate](https://letsencrypt.org/donate/).
+This container requests SSL certificates from [Let's Encrypt][1], with the help of their [*certbot*][2] script, which they provide for the absolutely bargain price of free!
+If you like what they do, please [donate][3].

-This repository was originally forked from `@henridwyer` by `@staticfloat`, and is now forked again by me!
+This repository was originally forked from [`@henridwyer`][4] by [`@staticfloat`][5], and is now forked again by me!
 I thought the container could be more autonomous and stricter when it comes to checking that all files exist.
 In addition, this container also allows for multiple server names when requesting certificates (i.e. both `example.com` and `www.example.com` will be included in the same certificate request if they are defined in the Nginx configuration files).
+It is also possible to easily [force renewal](#manualforce-renewal) of certificates if necessary.

 # Usage

-## Before you start
+## Before You Start
 1. This guide expects you to already own a domain which points at the correct IP address, and that you have both port `80` and `443` correctly forwarded if you are behind NAT.